Can I Leave a Baby at a Fire or Police Station?

 These are just some of the benefits of choosing adoption and how adoption provides many opportunities, not only for your child but also for you.

 Don’t just take it from us.
-With over 30 years of experience as one of the nation’s largest national adoption agencies, we have helped 1000s of birth parents provide opportunities to their children.
-Here, you can read stories and testimonials from mothers who went through similar situations as yours, and how American Adoptions helped them reach their goals of finding the best adoptive families for their baby and regaining control of their life.
+With over 30 years of experience as one of the nation’s largest national adoption agencies, we have helped thousands of birth parents provide opportunities to their children.
+Here, you can read stories and testimonials from mothers who went through similar situations, and how American Adoptions helped them reach their goals of finding the best adoptive families for their baby and regaining control of their life.

 We understand this is a life-changing decision, but we are here to help.
 Call 1-800-ADOPTION at any point to learn more about how adoption can benefit you and your baby.